Interview with Dr. Daniel McGowan

 -

 Germar Rudolf was born on October 29, 1964, in Limburg, Germany.
 He studied chemistry at Bonn University, where he graduated in 1989 as a Diplom-Chemist, which is comparable to a U.S. PhD degree.
-From 1990-1993 he prepared a German PhD thesis at the Max Planck Institute for Solid State Research in conjunction with the University of Stuttgart, Germany.
-Parallel to this and in his spare time, Rudolf prepared an expert report on chemical and technical questions of the alleged gas chambers of Auschwitz, The Rudolf Report (now titled The Chemistry of Auschwitz).
+From 1990-1993, he prepared a German PhD thesis at the Max Planck Institute for Solid State Research in conjunction with the University of Stuttgart, Germany.
+Parallel to this and in his spare time, Rudolf prepared an expert report on chemical and technical questions of the alleged gas chambers of Auschwitz (see The Chemistry of Auschwitz).
 He conclude in it that "the alleged facilities for mass extermination at Auschwitz and Birkenau were not suited for the purpose as claimed."
-As a result he had to endure severe measures of persecution in subsequent years.
-Hence he went into British exile, where he started the small revisionist outlet Castle Hill Publishers.
+As a result, he had to endure severe measures of persecution in subsequent years.
+Hence, he went into British exile, where he started a revisionist publishing outlet.
 When Germany asked Britain to extradite Rudolf in 1999, he fled to the U.S. There he applied for political asylum, expanded his publishing activities, and in 2004 married a U.S. citizen.
-In 2005, the U.S. recognized Rudolf's marriage as valid and seconds later arrested and subsequently deported him back to Germany, where he was put in prison for 44 months for his scholarly writings.
-Some of the writings he got punished for had been published while Rudolf resided in the U.S., where his activities were and are perfectly legal.
-Since not a criminal under U.S. law, he managed to immigrate permanently to the U.S. in 2011, where he rejoined his U.S. citizen wife and daughter.
-He currently resides in Upstate New York.
+In 2005, the U.S. granted him an immigrant visa based on his marriage, but seconds later arrested and subsequently deported him back to Germany in crass violation of U.S. law.
+In Germany, where he was put in prison for 44 months for his scholarly writings, some of which he had published in the U.S., where they are perfectly legal.
+Since not a criminal under U.S. law, he managed to immigrate permanently to the U.S. in 2011.
+Rudolf has published more than 90 books (currently available through Armreg US and Armreg UK), among them the 54 volumes of the Holocaust Handbooks.
+He has compiled 9 documentaries and authored 20 non-fiction books, among them the bestselling Holocaust Encyclopedia.
+With a brief interruption, he has managed the free-speech organization Committee for Open Debate on the Holocaust since 2014, where we defend free speech at the forefront of corporate censorship and governmental persecution.
+In 2017, he became chief editor of CODOH’s quarterly periodical Inconvenient History.
+In early 2025, he launched the Holocaust Academy, dedicated to bringing critical thinking to Holocaust education.
+In that context, he organized the 2026 Holocaust Summit, dedicated to “Tackling the Most-Harmful Ideology Undermining Peace, Truth and Freedom Worldwide”.

 Bibliographic information about this document: